A Self-consistent DFT+DMFT scheme in the Projector Augmented Wave : Applications to Cerium, Ce2O3 and Pu2O3 with the Hubbard I solver and comparison to DFT+U: Applications

 Pu$_2$O$_3$ is an paramagnetic metal insulator above 10 K\cite{mccart81}.
 Its conductivity gap is 1.8 eV and in a ionic picture, it should contain 5 $f$ electrons.
 In this section, we describe this compound with GGA(PBE)+DMFT (Hubbard I) and compute the spectral properties of this system and we discuss the improvement with respect to GGA(PBE)+U\cite{Sun08,Jomard08}.

-\subsubsection{Computational scheme and details}
+\subsubsection{Computational scheme and details.}

-We use the same parameters as for cerium oxyde.
+We use the same parameters as for cerium oxide.
 For the PAW basis, semicore states are included in the atomic dataset\cite{Jomard08} and for the PW basis, the cutoff energy for the plane wave is 30 Ha.
 The value of U is taken to be 4 eV.
-As for cerium oxyde, 52 Kohn Sham bands are used to compute Wannier $f$ orbitals.
+As for cerium oxide, 52 Kohn Sham bands are used to compute Wannier $f$ orbitals.

-\subsubsection{Results and discussion}
+\subsubsection{Results and discussion.}

-Spectral functions for the SCF and NSCF calculations are shown on Fig \ref{fig:pu2o3spectra}.
+GGA+DMFT spectral functions obtained from the SCF and NSCF calculations are shown on Fig \ref{fig:pu2o3spectra}.
 The GGA+DMFT calculations describes Pu$_2$O$_3$ as a Mott Hubbard insulator with a f-f gap of ~1.8 eV.
-This is similar to what is obtained with the GGA+U method\cite{Jomard08} and near the experimental conductivity gap of 1.8 eV\cite{McNeilly64} -- which contains, however two particles excitations.
-As for cerium oxyde, self-consistency shifts the f peak towards higher energy with respect to the O-p band and to the conduction band.
+This is similar to what is obtained with the GGA+U method\cite{Jomard08}.
+However, in GGA+DMFT, we are able here to describe the paramagnetic phase.
+Concerning self-consistency effects, it shifts the f peak towards higher energy with respect to the O-p band and to the conduction band.
+This is similar to the behaviour encountered for Ce$_2$O$_3$.

+The agreement with experimental data is good.
+The gap is near the experimental conductivity gap of 1.8 eV\cite{McNeilly64} -- which contains, however, two particles excitations.
+Structural properties, shown on Tab. \ref{tab:pu2o3} are also in rather good agreement with experiment.